What are the best sage substitute options? Learn which herbs can create similar flavors to sage and how to substitute them properly.

 2. Thyme

 What to know: If you don’t have marjoram, thyme is your next best bet.
 As another member of the mint family, thyme is earthy, slightly sweet, and has hints of citrus, pepper, and mint.
-From far away, fresh thyme could even be mistaken as a mini sage plant.
+Fresh thyme could even be mistaken as a mini sage plant from far away.

-Thyme has a softer taste than sage and is used widely in Mediterranean and Italian cuisine to flavor salad dressings, meat, poultry, vegetable, and pasta dishes, making it a safe alternative for most sage recipes.
+Thyme has a softer taste than sage and is used widely in Mediterranean and Italian cuisine to flavor salad dressings, meat, poultry, vegetables, and pasta dishes.
+Thus, it is a safe alternative for most sage recipes.

 How to substitute: